pcmichaud/micro/source/invest.rst

 Source: `French and Poterba (1991) <https://www-jstor-org.proxy2.hec.ca/stable/pdf/2006858.pdf?refreqid=excelsior%3A0aaba7660352cf1d0501fe73d9aecf72>`_.

 Explaining the lack of diversification in portfolios, in particular home bias, can be done in several ways.
 One is ambiguity aversion.
 Knowning the returns on certain costs better than others certainly tilts the portfolio towards those.
+Maybe investors know home stocks better than international ones.
 Another is simply that the computational cost is high and cognitive skills may be at play.
 Finally, financial literaty can also explain the lack of diversification. `van Gaudecker (2014) <https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12231>`_ shows that those with much higher financial literacy do better but that those with low financial literacy who trust their own abilities tend to do much worse.
 Decision aids which help with figuring out the effect of diversification may be particularly effective.

 The opposite mistake is also common, i.e. over diversification.
 In particular, `Benartzi and Thaler (2001) <https://www-jstor-org.proxy2.hec.ca/stable/2677899?seq=6#metadata_info_tab_contents>`_ show that many use a simple heuristic, :math:`1/K` where :math:`K` is the number of choices in the plan.
-As a result, the fraction invested in stocks increases in plans where there are more options.
+As a result, the fraction invested in stocks increases in plans where there are more options (more generally is a function of the menu).
 Again, decision aids could help investors avoid the use of such heuristics.

 Other Issues
 ~~~~~~~~~~~~

 Investors have a hard time dealing with fees which are involved when investing in mutual funds.
 In one important study, `Choi et al. (2010) <https://academic.oup.com/rfs/article/23/4/1405/1591053?login=true>`_ show that more than 80% of subjects in an experiment fail to minimize fees when picking mutual funds.
 Financial literacy lowers fees paid.
 Fee disclosure is now common in many countries.
 But even when they are disclosed investors do not always minimize fees or know how to integrate this information into their decision making.

 `Clark et al. (2015) <https://www.cambridge.org/core/journals/journal-of-pension-economics-and-finance/article/financial-knowledge-and-401k-investment-performance-a-case-study/F27E6C83BA1DFD263BC2FD706084F8DD>`_ show that those with higher financial literacy obtained higher returns on the savings, and had less idiosynchratic risk in their investment choices suggesting they diversify better.
+This could suggest that interventions aiming to increase financial literacy may help with diversification.

 Interventions
 +++++++++++++